thomas-dsl-johnson/COFFEE/README.md

 icpx -fintelfpga -DFPGA_HARDWARE direct_lingam_fpga.cpp -Xshardware -fsycl-link=early -Xstarget=Agilex7 -o report.a
 ```

+n.b.
+For my use case, I worked on a virtual machine which I sshed into.
 View report from remote:
 ```
 # Assume ./vector_add.report.prj/ is where the report is located in docker